An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Results

-where ${\mbf{C} \in SO(3) = \{\mbf{C} \in \mathbb{R}^{3\times3} \ | \ \mbf{C}\mbf{C}^{\trans} = \mbf{1}, \det \mbf{C} = +1\}}$ is the direction cosine matrix that represents the attitude of the laser frame at ${t_{2}}$ with respect to the laser frame at ${t_{1}}$, and ${\mbf{r}^{s_{2}s_{1}}_{\ell_{1}} \in \mathbb{R}^{3}}$ represents the position of the sensor at time ${t_{2}}$ relative to the sensor at time ${t_{1}}$, resolved in the sensor frame at time ${t_{1}}$.
+where ${\mbf{C} \in SO(3) = \{\mbf{C} \in \mathbb{R}^{3\times3} \mid \mbf{C}\mbf{C}^{\trans} = \mbf{1}, \det \mbf{C} = +1\}}$ is the direction cosine matrix that represents the attitude of the laser frame at ${t_{1}}$ with respect to the laser frame at ${t_{2}}$, and ${\mbf{r}^{s_{2}s_{1}}_{\ell_{1}} \in \mathbb{R}^{3}}$ represents the position of the sensor at time ${t_{2}}$ relative to the sensor at time ${t_{1}}$, resolved in the sensor frame at time ${t_{1}}$.
 For readability, ${\mbf{T}_{12} = \mbf{T}^{s_{2}s_{1}}_{\ell_{1}\ell_{2}}}$.

-The iterative closest point (ICP) algorithm is used to solve a PCA problem herein.
-The ICP algorithm solves a nonconvex optimization problem, thus it is often solved iteratively from a prior relative transformation ${\mbfcheck{T}_{12}}$.
-The algorithm first associates each point in ${\mc{P}}$ to its nearest Euclidean neighbour in ${\mc{Q}}$ using ${\mbf{T}_{12}}$.
+The iterative closest point (ICP) algorithm is used to solve a point-cloud alignment problem subject to outliers and initialization errors.
+The ICP algorithm, which solves a nonconvex optimization problem from a prior relative transformation ${\mbfcheck{T}_{12}}$, first associates each point in ${\mc{P}}$ to its nearest Euclidean neighbor in ${\mc{Q}}$ using ${\mbfcheck{T}_{12}}$.
 The associated points in ${\mc{Q}}$ are now denoted as ${\tilde{\mc{Q}}=\{\mbf{r}^{q_{i}s_{2}}_{\ell_{2}}\}^{N}_{i=1}}$ where ${N}$ is the total number of point correspondences.
 Then, the optimization problem

 is solved, where ${w_{i}\in(0, 1]}$ are association weights, ${\mbf{e}_{i}}$ are association errors, and ${\mbs{\Sigma}_{i}}$ are association error covariances.
 Then, the point correspondences are found again with the updated relative transformation.
-When GNC is applied to the ICP algorithm, the minimization problem in \eqref{eq:icp} is solved using the GNC algorithm.
+This process is repeated until a convergence criterion is met.
+The ICP problem is solved both using traditional loss functions and their GNC variants, including the proposed GNC-ADAPT and GNC-AMB methods from Section~\ref{sec:methodology}.
+The point-cloud alignment experiment evaluates the convergence and success rates, alignment errors, and processing times in different initial perturbation levels, overlap ratios, and structuredness of the environment.

-\subsubsection{Experiment setting}
+\subsubsection{Experiment Setting}